 The government do not expect children or staff to wear face coverings in school.
 Children arriving wearing a face covering will be given clear instructions regarding safe removal and disposal / storage.

-Storage space in school is very limited: please do not send children into school with rucksackstyle school bags.
-PE kit, if needed, should be in a drawstring bag.
+Storage space in school is very limited: please do not send children into school with backpacks.

 Lunchtimes